frederic-perez/AmE-dictionary/data/dictionary.md

 __debris__
 __debt__ _n_ :four::mega::mute:[de~~b~~t]:hammer:
 __debtor__ _n_
-__debunk__ _v_ :four: /dee-BUNK/ To debunk something, such as a story, theory, or idea, is to show or expose the falseness of it. _The article thoroughly debunks the notion that life exists on Mars._
+__debunk__ _v_ :five: /dee-BUNK/ To debunk something, such as a story, theory, or idea, is to show or expose the falseness of it.
+To expose or ridicule the falseness, sham, or exaggerated claims of. _Syn_ expose _The article thoroughly debunks the notion that life exists on Mars._
 __deburr__ _v_
 __debut__ _adj, n, v_ :mute:[debu~~t~~]
 __debutante__